cdungca/document-classifier/README.md

 To extract the documents with their corresponding category, we will first scrape the links in the [Search Portal](https://policy.un.org/policy-all) page.
 Once we've collected the urls, we will extract the full text on the pdf documents and save them in a csv file.

+Data cleaning will be done on both csv generation and when we load the data in the Jupyter notebook.
+In the csv generation, we will be removing line breaks (e.g. \n) and other characters present in the full text extraction.
+The goal is to only have the words in the full text.

-We can then load the data, perform data cleaning and preparation.
-Here are the high level steps for the cleaning/preparation:
+Here are the high level steps for cleaning and preparating the data in the Jupyter notebook:

 1. Remove rows with null values
 2. Change all texts to lower case